PSAL-POSTECH/ONNXim/README.md

 # ONNXim: Fast and Detailed Multi-core NPU Simulator
 [![Docker Image CI](https://github.com/PSAL-POSTECH/ONNXim/actions/workflows/docker-image.yml/badge.svg)](https://github.com/PSAL-POSTECH/ONNXim/actions/workflows/docker-image.yml)

-ONNXim is a fast and detailed multi-core NPU simulator.
+ONNXim is a fast cycle-level simulator that models multi-core NPUs for DNN inference.
+Its features include the following:
-- ONNXim provide fastsimulation speed.
+- Fast simulation speed.
-- ONNXim supports multi-core simulation and detailed modeling of DRAM and interconnect, enabling the modeling of contention when running multiple DNN models simultaneously.
-- ONNXim is compatible with ONNX graphs, allowing simulation of DNN models across multiple frameworks without requiring code modifications
+- Support for modeling multi-core NPUs.
+- Support for cycle-level simulation of network-on-chip (through [Booksim2](https://github.com/booksim/booksim2)) and memory (through [Ramulator](https://github.com/CMU-SAFARI/ramulator)), which is important for memory-bound operations of DNNs.
+- Use of ONNX graphs as DNN model specifications, enabling simulation of DNNs implemented in different deep learning frameworks (e.g., PyTorch and TensorFlow).

 ## Requirements
 ### OS Distribution
-* Centos8 (Recommended)
+* CentOS 8 (Recommended)

-*Other OS distributions are not tested!*
+*We have not tested ONNXim on other Linux distributions.*
-### Python(>=3.8) packages
+### Python(>=3.8) Packages
 * torch >= 1.10.1
 * conan == 1.57.0
 * onnxruntime >= 1.10.0
-* torchvision >= 0.17.2 (Optional: for onnx graph generation)
+* torchvision >= 0.17.2 (Optional: for ONNX graph generation)
-* optimum >= 1.19.0 (Optional: for onnx graph generation)
+* optimum >= 1.19.0 (Optional: for ONNX graph generation)

-### Package
+### Other Dependencies
-* cmake >= 3.22.1 (You may need to build manually)
+* cmake >= 3.22.1
 * gcc >= 8.3

-## ONNX graph
+## ONNX Graph
-ONNXim require ONNX graph file (.onnx) to simulate DNN model.
-We provide fused ResNet18 in `models` directory already.
-If you want to export new DNN model to ONNX grpah, you can use `scripts/generate_*_onnx.py`.
+ONNXim requires ONNX graph files (.onnx) to simulate DNN models.
+We provide a fused ResNet-18 in `models` directory as an example.
+If you want to export a new DNN model to an ONNX Graph, you can use the `scripts/generate_*_onnx.py` script as shown below.

-If you want ResNet50 model, follow the example below
+For ResNet-50:
 ```
 $ cd ONNXim
 $ python3 ./srcripts/generate_cnn_onnx.py --model resnet50
 ```

-In case of GPT2 or BERT,
+For GPT and BERT:
 ```
 $ cd ONNXim
 $ python3 ./scripts/generate_transformer_onnx.py --model gpt2